ivanrivai/BMICount/README.md

 # HappyFresh Simple Apps
 This is a simple apps to count the BMI (Body Mass Index) of a person.
-I developed using local environment, so there's some requirements that will not be met, but I hope the core concept is met.
+I developed using local environment (DockerDesktop).
+I also added ELK stack for monitoring and logging example.

 # Resource
 https://hub.docker.com/r/irivai/flask     <em>image repository</em>